Frequently Asked Questions

 The most important piece of the application for admission is the student's high school transcript, which will give us a sense of the student's academic fit to PC.
 We look closely at each student's curriculum and G.P.A., considering both in the context of the student's high school environment.
 Beyond the transcript, the subjective pieces of the application, including the list of extracurricular activities, the application essay, and counselor and teacher recommendations are all very important components of the review.
 If a student has submitted standardized test scores, they will also be considered, but do not outweigh high school academic performance.

 Our website provides a more thorough explanation of our Review Process

 , and if you have any questions, we encourage you to call our office to speak with a counselor.
-In addition, Assistant Dean of Admission Scott Seseske writes an admission blog
+In addition, Associate Dean of Admission Scott Seseske writes an admission blog

-that takes an in-depth look at the admission process from our side of the desk.
+that takes an in-depth look at the application process from our side of the desk.